deepakkum21/angular-19-signal/README.md

 ## How to clean up effects manually

-1. By deafault when effect defined inside contructor it know its DI context or when passed injector context using injector, as options to the effect, so the component gets destroyed the effect will get cleanedup.
+1. By default when effect defined inside constructor it know its DI context or when passed injector context using injector, as options to the effect, so the component gets destroyed the effect will get cleaned up.
 2.  an effect() can be manually destroyed by calling destroy() on the EffectRef instance that it returns when first created.
 3. In these cases, you probably also want to disable the default cleanup behavior by using the manualCleanup option: